Top 10 Types of Network Switches - Qiling

 Traffic control

-Network switches help offload traffic entering/leaving or connecting many network devices.
-Routing network traffic is possible between at least two different ports connected to separate devices; this is known as Forwarding.
+Network switches help distribute traffic between multiple network devices by forwarding traffic between at least two different ports connected to separate devices, known as routing.
+This offloads traffic from a single device, improving network efficiency and performance.

 Populate MAC address table